asakiyuki/3d-totem-generator/README.md

 **3D Totem Generator**

-_Customize your own totem resource packs without coding_
+_The easiest method to custom Totem Skin resource packs using player skins!
+And can also upload to MCPEDL_

 + Creator: [Asaki Yuki](https://www.youtube.com/@asakizuki)

 - Features: